FOR IMMEDIATE RELEASE

 Environmental Science & Technology

-Word on the street is that self-driving cars are the next big thing.
-But current vehicles emit a lot of greenhouse gases, and self-driving cars will initially come with a steep purchase price.
-Now, one group reports in ACS’ Environmental Science & Technology, that, with a mathematical model, they’ve shown that self-driving, electric taxis could reduce emissions, energy use and overall costs.
+Word on the street is self-driving cars are the next big thing.
+But current vehicles emit a lot of greenhouse gases and self-driving cars will initially come with a steep purchase price.
+Now, one group reports in ACS’ Environmental Science & Technology, that, with a model, they’ve shown that self-driving, electric taxis could reduce emissions, energy use and overall costs.

 As more cars are added to roads, more greenhouse gases, such as carbon dioxide, are released into the atmosphere, where they trap heat.
 To overcome this challenge, engineers have developed plug-in electric vehicles.
 Yet, electric vehicles currently make up less than 1 percent of new car sales due to slow charging capabilities, limited travel ranges and high prices.
 But shared vehicles, particularly self-driving electric ones, could relieve the sticker shock by placing the up-front cost and burden on the taxi fleet operator, as self-driving vehicles add an estimated $7,000 to $10,000 to the vehicle’s price, according to Information Handling Services Automotive.
 Gordon Bauer, Jeffery Greenblatt and Brian Gerke developed a model to test the cost and capabilities of a fleet of shared, automated electric vehicles in New York City.
 Manhattan is an ideal test case because only one-quarter of residents own a car, and it has a dense population.